d-a-s-h-o/droplets/README.md

 ```
 ---

-Getting started is really simple, once your in the folder with the Dockerfile, all you have to do is build, run and setup.
+Getting started is really simple, once your in the folder with the Dockerfile (the /docker folder), all you have to do is build, run and setup.
 Literally three commands.
 1. To build the docker image, simply run `docker build -t <NAME> .` in your command line/terminal where the `<NAME>` is any string without a space or special character.
 For my example, I ran it as:
 ```
 docker build -t torvps .